 QATAR: According to law No. 13 of 2016 on Protection of Personal Data Privacy (Data Protection Law), businesses must protect the privacy of personal data or risk fines of up to QAR 5 million.
 Some of the key features of the new law are: Personal data is defined as data relating to an individual whose identity is determined, or able to be reasonably determined, either through the data or through linking this data with other data The Data Protection Law applies to personal data when it is processed electronically, or when it is accessed or collected or extracted otherwise in preparation for its electronic processing, or when it is processed in a traditional and electronic way together.
 The processing of personal data will be regulated in a way that bears similarities with existing data protection regulations elsewhere in the world.
 Particular protection will be provided to certain types of personal data, such as data relevant to children, to physical and mental health and crimes referred to as sensitive personal data.

 OMAN: There are no clear laws in Oman comparable to those in the US or Europe concerning the handling and transmitting of employees’ personal information.
 However, the Electronic Transactions Law, RD 69/2008 (ETL), provides for the protection of personal data and regulates the transfer of personal data outside of Oman.
-The Cyber Crime Law, Royal Decree no. 12 /2011 (Cybercrime Law), provides an offence to violate the privacy of individuals through technology and prohibits the collection of private data.
+The Cyber Crime Law, Royal Decree no. 12 /2011 (Cyber crime Law), provides an offense to violate the privacy of individuals through technology and prohibits the collection of private data.
 It is advisable to seek prior written consent from employees to process their personal data to the extent necessary to overcome the various privacy protections set out in the applicable civil and criminal laws.

 Bahrain: Personal data privacy is protected under Law No. 30 of 2018 with respect to Personal Data Protection (PDPL).
 Employees must be notified before employers process personal data.
 Prior written consent should be obtained (unless exceptions stipulated under the relevant legislation are present) for such processing and transfer of their personal data.
 Transfers of personal data out of Bahrain is prohibited unless the transfer is made to a country or region that provides sufficient protection to personal data.
 Those countries have yet to be listed by the Personal Data Protection Authority or published in the Official Gazette.

-PERU: During employment, organisations can collect employee personal data.
+PERU: During employment, organizations can collect employee personal data.
 However the processing of the data must be done in accordance with the guiding principles provided by the Peruvian Data Protection Law.
 And according to Peruvian Data Protection Law, personal data may only be processed and/or transferred with prior consent- consent must be free, informed, express and unequivocal.
 However, a company does not need the employee’s express consent to OBTAIN personal data (if this information is needed for employment.
 Still, it must comply with the duty of inform about the processing of personal data.

 BRAZIL: The upcoming (September 18, 2021) the new General Data Protection Law (Lei Geral de Proteção de Dados or LGPD) is Brazil’s first comprehensive data protection regulation.
 It applies to any processing operation carried out by a natural person or a legal entity, of public or private law, irrespective of the means used for the processing, the country in which its headquarters are located or the country where the data is located, provided that: